mer-team/mermaid-bk/README.md

 ## Running the Project

+**Please check the dev-orchestrator repo first, this now requires the external docker network `mermaid-dev-network`.**

 The API is containerized, check all the docker-compose* and Dockerfile* under the project root and .devcontainer/.

 To run / dev the project install: